CLO-ontology/CLO/README.txt

 The Cell Line Ontology (CLO) is a community-based ontology of cell lines.
 The CLO is developed to unify publicly available cell line entry data from multiple sources to a standardized logically defined format based on a consensus design pattern.

-The website for CLO ontology is here: [https://obofoundry.org/ontology/oae.html] (https://obofoundry.org/ontology/oae.html).
+The website for CLO ontology is [here](https://obofoundry.org/ontology/oae.html).

 Reference: